ramesh-cdg/ncr_background_worker/README.md

 6. **Celery Worker Issues**: Check worker logs and restart if needed
 7. **Gunicorn Issues**: Check Gunicorn configuration and worker processes
 8. **Port Conflicts**: Ensure ports 8001 and 6380 are available
+9. **Job Not Found**: Completed/failed jobs are removed from Redis immediately

 ### Logs